MaryTJ/Udacity_MapReact/README.md

 Service work is available in production mode.
 Use
 ```npm run build```
 ```serve -s build```

+##ThirdParty API
+The project uses google map API to render map.
+The project is integrated with FoursquareAPI, which is used to search coffee shops and also fetch their detailed information

 ## Credits
 The project is developed by using lectures and help from the following websites